stefanofa/awesome/TOPICS.md

 *   [sandworm-hq/sandworm-audit](https://github.com/sandworm-hq/sandworm-audit) - Security & License Compliance For Your App's Dependencies 🪱

-## embedded-database

-*   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

 ## monaco

 *   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins